ellerbrock/talis.github.io/topics/code-reviews.md

 * You can open up your IDE and see the code as it was written.
 A variable may have been renamed - you can search in your IDE for the old values.
-* If there is a visual change, you can spin up the app and see what it looks like.
-The code might look ok, but it may look terrible.
+* You can spin up the app and taking it for a test drive.
+The code might look ok, but the UI may look terrible and spam the console with errors, APIs might be hard to use, and it might run like a dog.
-* You definitely won't see errors such as browsers blocking access to assets just by looking at a diff - you might spot some bugs by just loading the changes.
 * You can run the local build and see any potential breakages.

 ### When can I hit merge?